canonical/maas-ui/ui/README.md

 # Release Process

+Note: Releasing is not currently supported by the `run` script (see [issue](https://github.com/canonical-web-and-design/generator-canonical-webteam/issues/116) for details), so please perform the following directly in a container or on your host.

 1. Update CHANGELOG.md, moving unreleased changes to a new heading for the release version.
 2. Run `yarn release ${version}`. (e.g. `yarn release 0.1.1`, note no 'v').
 Please ensure correct [semantic versioning](https://semver.org/).
 3. Make a commit with `git commit -am "Release v${version}."`.